 If you want to get an idea of how your audience thinks, direct the content in a direction they find relevant, and give them an opportunity to interact with your speaker, main act, etc., creating one or more live polls is a great solution.
 Once you create your questions and answer options, you can launch the poll at any time from your phone or computer.
 Once the poll has been launched, your viewers will see it and be given the opportunity to vote immediately.

 Use a Featured Link

 If you have a website or product that you want to promote while your broadcast is going, a featured link can allow you to do just that.
 Once you set it up, your link will be prominently displayed on the page where your video is running.
 This is similar to the Call to Action button available for Resi embed players (Learn more).

 Whether you want to make sure the discussion in your event’s live chat does not get out of hand or if you would just like to make sure the topic of discussion stays relevant, it is usually a good idea to have someone moderate your live chat feed.
 You will need to make sure that whichever page user you would like to moderate has the proper page roles and access to do so.
 Once they have the proper permissions, you can learn more about Facebook live chat moderation and the actions one can take as a moderator.

 Advertise to Custom Audiences

-If you are utilizing Facebook’s ad targeting to promote your content and organization, one of the most powerful tools that you can leverage is custom audience creation.
-Through the use of predictive algorithms that target people with similar interests and demographics to those who already engage with your content, you can broaden your viewer base and learn which engagement methods are the most effective at drawing people in.
+If you use Facebook’s ad targeting to promote your content and organization, one of the most powerful tools that you can leverage is custom audience creation.
+It uses predictive algorithms to target people with similar interests and demographics all the way to those who already engage with your content.
+By analyzing the data Facebook provides, you can broaden your viewer base and learn which engagement methods are the most effective at drawing people in.
 More specifically, you can learn how to create a custom audience based on video engagement.
-Afterwards, you can learn how to best engage with your custom audience.
+Afterward, you can learn how to best engage with your custom audience.

 Encourage Viewers to Follow Your Pages and Join Your Groups